roby2014/roby2014.me/_posts/programming-colorlight-0/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 So we have everything we need in order to start programming the FPGA as we want.

-I'm not very experienced with Verilog, so while I don't know how to generate VHDL bitstream and upload it, we can use [this](https://github.com/wuxx/Colorlight-FPGA-Projects/tree/master/src/i5/blink) public project as a base template, but we need to change some stuff.
-The "updated" version is [here](https://github.com/roby2014/ecp5-blink).
+I'm not very experienced with Verilog, so while I don't know how to generate VHDL bitstream and upload it, [this public project](https://github.com/wuxx/Colorlight-FPGA-Projects/tree/master/src/i5/blink) can be used as a base template, but we need to change some stuff (because of our programmer).
+The updated version is [in my repository](https://github.com/roby2014/ecp5-blink).

-The project has a `Makefile` that runs all the needed commands for you.
+The project has a `Makefile` that runs all the needed commands.

 ```
 ❯ git clone https://github.com/roby2014/ecp5-blink